Psalm 127: Themes

 Charles Spurgeon calls Psalm 127 "The Builder's Psalm", noting the similarity between the Hebrew words for sons (banim) and builders (bonim).
 He writes:We are here taught that builders of houses and cities, systems and fortunes, empires and churches all labour in vain without the Lord; but under the divine favour they enjoy perfect rest.
 Sons, who are in the Hebrew called "builders", are set forth as building up families under the same divine blessing, to the great honour and happiness of their parents.

 Spurgeon also quotes the English preacher Henry Smith (1560–1591): "Well doth David call children 'arrows' [v.
 4]; for if they be well bred, they shoot at their parents' enemies; and if they be evil bred, they shoot at their parents".

 The Midrash Tehillim interprets the opening verses of the psalm as referring to teachers and students of Torah.
 On the watchmen of the city mentioned in verse 1, Rabbi Hiyya, Rabbi Yosi, and Rabbi Ammi said, "The [true] watchmen of the city are the teachers of Scripture and instructors of Oral Law".
 On "the Lord gives" in verse 2, the Midrash explains that God "gives" life in the world to come to the wives of Torah scholars because they deprive themselves of sleep to support their husbands.

+As part of the structure of the Psalms of Ascents

+One Biblical Scholar, Ernst Wilhelm Hengstenberg, made the following observations of how Psalm 127 is the center of a delicate structure in the Psalms of Ascents, Psalms 120 to 134.

+The whole is grouped around Psalm 127, which was composed by Solomon, which stands in the middle between the first and the last of the pilgrim psalms.
+On each side there stands a group of seven Pilgrim psalms, consisting of two by David and five anonymous ones.
+Each group of seven contains the name Yahweh 24 times.